What is UV?

 which can be renamed to .env and used to store the API token)

-The script has three 3rd party Python module dependencies but notice it is missing a requirements.txt file (and any other kind of dependency requirements or management file like project.toml).
+The script has three external Python module dependencies but notice it is missing a requirements.txt file (and any other kind of dependency requirements or management file like pyproject.toml).

 uv run cc3_info.py